-In 2020, the global economy worsened with the impact of the COVID-19 pandemic.
-While the global economy recovered in 2021, growth in 2022 was negatively impacted by the impact of the rate increases by the U.S. Federal Reserve and other central banks in response to elevated levels of inflation.
+While the global economy recovered in 2021 from the COVID 19, growth in 2022 and 2023 was negatively impacted by the impact of the rate increases by the U.S. Federal Reserve and other central banks in response to elevated levels of inflation, with economic growth in the EU in particular stagnating in the second half of 2023.
 For further information on macroeconomic risk factors, see "Risk Factors - Risks Relating to the Group and its Business" and "Risk Factors - Risks Relating to Türkiye."

-On 3 March 2020, the U.S. Federal Reserve implemented a 50 basis point emergency cut to address the evolving risks on the global economy posed by the COVID-19 coronavirus, which was followed on 16 March 2020 with a further 100 basis point reduction.
-As a result of rapid growth and supply disruptions as the impact of the pandemic was reduced, inflation accelerated throughout 2021 and 2022 and central banks and monetary policy turned towards tightening.
+As a result of rapid growth and supply disruptions due to the impact of the COVID-19 pandemic being reduced, inflation accelerated throughout 2021 and 2022 and central banks and monetary policy turned towards tightening.
 For example, in November 2021, the U.S. Federal Reserve announced that it would reduce the monthly pace of its net asset purchases, and (in March 2022) increased its policy rate by 25 basis points and thereafter increased it various times.

-Early in 2020, the impact of the COVID-19 coronavirus on global markets increased risks to global growth and financial markets, with significant negative impacts on Türkiye, the United States, the EU and most other jurisdictions throughout 2020 and continuing into 2021 and 2022.
+The impact of the COVID-19 coronavirus on global markets increased risks to global growth and financial markets, with significant negative impacts on Türkiye, the United States, the EU and most other jurisdictions throughout 2020 and continuing into 2021 and 2022.
 The economic slowdown initiated by the pandemic led the ECB to maintain an accommodative stance for the eurozone economy, including maintaining the policy that has been in place since 2011 of providing very accommodative interest rates; however, increases in inflationary pressures and growth resulted in the ECB reducing its emergency pandemic asset purchases, terminating them completely in March 2022, and increasing interest rates starting in July 2022.
+In 2023, the Federal Reserve, the ECB and the Bank of England raised their policy rates to 5.25-5.50%, 4.5% and 5.25%, respectively.
+Developing countries have also tightened monetary policy in line with these advanced economies.
 These and other key factors, such as geopolitical tensions, might have a material adverse impact on international financial markets and economic conditions and, in turn, the market's anticipation of these impacts might have a material adverse effect on the Turkish economy and the Bank's business, financial conditions and/or liquidity.
 In particular, these factors might disrupt payment systems, money markets, long-term and short-term fixed income markets, foreign exchange markets, commodities markets and equity markets and adversely affect the cost and availability of funding.